RELEASED: 3 November 2019

 Australian Partners of Defence (APOD) is inviting businesses around Australia to show their appreciation to Australian Defence Force veterans by registering with the organisation that delivers a comprehensive range of exclusive offers to Australian Veteran Card and DVA Health Card holders.

 Prime Minister Scott Morrison and Minister for Veterans and Defence Personnel Darren Chester today announced a partnership between APOD and the Australian Government through the Department of Veterans’ Affairs as part of the Australian Defence Veterans’ Covenant which serves to recognise and acknowledge the unique nature of military service and the contribution of veterans and their families.
-APOD was founded in 2012 and delivers over 10,000 offers on behalf of 500 corporate partners from the retail, automotive, entertainment, dining, travel, tourism, and other sectors.
+APOD was founded in 2012 and delivers over 3,000 offers on behalf of over 2,000 corporate partners from the retail, automotive, entertainment, dining, travel, tourism, and other sectors.
 Under the partnership, Australian Veteran Card holders now have free access to the range of benefits and deals on offer which can be redeemed through registration with APOD and presentation of the relevant barcode to participating businesses at the point-of-sale.

 APOD founder Rebecca Waller described the development as a massive boost for the initiative she began seven years ago to honour the sacrifices made by veterans and their families.